Ashwith25/File-Organizer/README.md

 # Simple File Organizer using python
 Automatically sorts the folder w.r.t. the file extension

-Note: Designed to work with only linux and Mac systems
+Note: Designed to work with only Linux and Mac systems